AdobeDocs/commerce-operations.en/help/implementation-playbook/maintenance/adobe-managed-services.md

 ## Roles and responsibilities

-Adobe provides a set of services around the provisioning, development, staging and production of Adobe Commerce on Managed Services systems.
+Adobe provides a set of services around the provisioning, development, staging, and production of Adobe Commerce on Managed Services systems.
 For the development and deployment of the solution to proceed as efficiently as possible, it is important that the customer and partner understand and fulfill their roles, as described below:

 <table>
     <thead>